Braised Pork Belly

 5. Add eggs, stir about every 5 minutes to ensure the egg are evenly brown.
 Continue cooking for about 1 hour.
 Remove the eggs and set aside.

 6. Add pork to caramelized sauce, increase heat to medium-high and mix well.
 Sprinkle with salt and pepper.
-Add the spice sachet.
 Cook until meat turns brown (about 5 minutes)

-8. Heat a baking dish under a 500ºF broiler for 5 minutes.
-Place tofu in a ziplock bag and olive oil.
-Gently shake it, then empty onto the hot baking dish.
-Broil for 10 minutes, turn and continue broil for additional 5 minutes.
+8. While the meat is simmering, heat a baking dish under a 500ºF broiler for 5 minutes.
+Place pieces of tofu and oil in a ziplock, gently shake it to let oil coding the tofu evenly.
+Empty the tofu onto the hot baking dish.
+Broil for 10 minutes, turn and continue broiling for an additional 5 minutes.